 The reserve is situated in the parish of Breedon-on-the-Hill, in the north-west of Leicestershire.
 It lies about 1.5 km south-east of Breedon village, alongside the road between Tonge and Griffydam, and 1 km south of the A42 junction 14.
-Cars should be parked in the lay-by.
+Cars are best parked in the lay-by, or in the pull in next to the Sustrans cycle path.
 Please do not park on the busy road or obstruct gateways.
 The reserve is open to Trust members who can use their membership cards as permits and others by permit only.
 A permit can be obtained for free by calling 0116 248 7362 or e-mailing [email protected]

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle with many close to the National Cycle Network.
 Please note that cycling is not permitted on the nature reserve itself.

 Public transport - contact Traveline for further information www.traveline.org.uk or phone 0871 200 22 33.

 Dogs are permitted on this nature reserve but only under strict control - able to bring to heel at all times and please clean up after them.

 Please keep to the paths.